-- Net capital assets increased at December 31, 2014 by \$2,331.
-This increase is attributable to net increases in other capital assets of \$1,826, infrastructure for \$880, buildings and structures for \$631, construction work-in-progress of \$508, passenger cars and locomotives for \$435, bridges and tunnels for \$202, buses for \$34 and land for \$25.
-The net increases were offset by a net increase in accumulated depreciation of \$2,210.
-Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - Repairs and improvements continued at four facilities, namely Robert F. Kennedy Bridge, the Bronx-Whitestone Bridge, the Throgs Neck Bridge and the Verrazano-Narrows Bridge; - Switch replacement and power distribution equipment at the Brooklyn-Battery Tunnel, upper and lower level toll plazas; and - O Ventilation system upgraded and installed at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Passenger station rehabilitations continued for Penn Station and East Side Access Passenger station.
+- Net capital assets increased at March 31, 2015 by \$382.
+This increase is attributable to net increases in construction work-in-progress of \$677, other capital assets of \$80, buses for \$70, infrastructure for \$63, buildings and structures for \$31, passenger cars and locomotives for \$21, and land for \$7.
+The increases were offset by a net increase in accumulated depreciation of \$567.
+Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - Repairs and improvements continued at four facilities, namely Robert F. Kennedy Bridge, the Bronx-Whitestone Bridge, the Throgs Neck Bridge and the Verrazano-Narrows Bridge; - Switch replacement and power distribution equipment at the Brooklyn-Battery Tunnel, upper and lower level toll plazas; and - Ventilation system upgraded and installed at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station.
 Various signal and communication projects incurred by the MTA New York City Transit.
-Rehabilitation of 70 stations, provision of full Americans with Disability Act (ADA) accessibility at 23 stations, replacement of 20 escalators at various stations.
+Rehabilitation of 70 stations, provision of full Americans with Disability Act (ADA) accessibility at 23 stations, replacement of 20 escalators at various stations. - Other assets increased by \$2,400.
+The major items contributing to this change include: - An increase in current and non-current net receivables of \$1,762 derived mainly from:

-- Other assets increased by \$287.
-The major items contributing to this change include: - An increase in current and non-current net receivables of \$35 derived mainly from: - o An increase in due from State and regional mass transit taxes of \$51. - o An increase in due from Federal and State Governments for capital projects of \$76. - o A decrease in due from other State and local assistance of \$9. - o A decrease in other various receivables of \$101 resulting from a decrease in New York State service contract bonds of \$63, a reduction of reinsurance recoverable losses for Hurricane Irene from FMTAC of \$29 and a decrease in other receivables of \$9. - An increase in other current and non-current assets of \$319 derived from: - An increase in advance to defined benefit pension trust of \$321 primarily from additional pension funding by MTA Long Island Rail Road of \$308 and by MTA Metro-North Railroad of \$14. - O An increase in material and supplies of \$59 due largely to increases in MTA New York City Transit of \$38 and cumulative increases in other Agencies of \$21 for maintenance material requirements for vehicles and facilities. - An increase in prepaid expenses and other current asset of \$41 due largely to prepayment of insurance premiums of \$33 and a prepayment to NYSHIP by MTA Metro-North Railroad of \$8 - A decrease in cash of \$47 from net cash flow activities. - o A decrease in derivative fuel hedge assets of \$27 as a result of changes in the current fair market value. - o A decrease in other various assets of \$28 due to amortization of advances to Defined Benefit Pension Plan - A decrease in investments of \$67 derived from: - o A decrease in restricted investments of \$73 resulting from the use of funds for capital projects. - A decrease in unrestricted investments of \$3, due primarily to the usage of operating funds for agency operations and lower Mortgage Recording Tax and Mobility Tax collections. - o An increase in capital lease related investments of \$9 due to a net increase in collateral funds related to capital leases. - Deferred outflows of resources increased by \$86 due to an increase in fair market value of derivative instruments of \$196 (See Notes 2 and 8), offset by a decrease in the loss on refunding of debt of \$110.
+- An increase in due from State and regional mass transit taxes of \$1,490 due to the approval of the New York State 2015-2016 budget in March 2015. - An increase in due from other State and local assistance of \$319. - An increase in other various receivables of \$22. - A decrease in due from Federal and State Governments for capital projects of \$69. - A decrease in other current and non-current assets of \$57 derived from: - A decrease in advance to defined benefit pension trust of \$44 primarily from the amortization of prepaid pension cost by MTA Long Island Rail Road of \$23 and by MTA Metro-North Railroad of \$21. - A decrease in cash of \$39 from net cash flow activities. - A decrease in other various assets of \$6 due to the amortization of advances to the Defined Benefit Pension Plan. - An increase in material and supplies of \$23 due largely to increases in MTA New York City Transit of \$15 and cumulative increases in other Agencies of \$9 for maintenance material requirements for vehicles and facilities. - An increase in prepaid expenses and other current asset of \$9, due largely to prepayment of insurance premiums. - An increase in investments of \$695 derived from: - An increase in restricted investments of \$947, due primarily to higher debt service funds and an increase in proceeds from the issuance of Transportation Revenue Bonds Series 2015A in January 2015 and Series 2015B in March 2015. - A decrease in capital lease related investments of \$2 due to capital lease debt service payments. - A decrease in unrestricted investments of \$250, due primarily to the usage of operating funds for agency operations and lower Mobility Tax collections. - Deferred outflows of resources increased by \$38 due to an increase in fair market value of derivative instruments of \$52 (See Notes 2 and 8), offset by a decrease in the loss on refunding of debt of \$14.